Perspective | You can use FSA and HSA funds to buy an eye mask, but not masks to protect against coronavirus

 Yet the rules for two key tax-advantaged programs to help people pay for health and medical expenses haven’t caught up with these dreadful times.

-You can use funds in your health savings account (HSA) or flexible sending account (FSA) to buy anti-itch insect gel.
+You can use funds in your health savings account (HSA) or flexible spending account (FSA) to buy anti-itch insect gel.
 But paper and cloth masks are not broadly accepted as eligible for purchase with FSA or HSA funds to protect against the coronavirus, which in one day killed 4,000 people last week.
 Hand sanitizer and surface cleaners used to prevent the spread of the virus are also ineligible.

 With an FSA and HSA, you can set aside money, pretax, to pay for certain qualified health expenses, including medical products such as a thermometer for yourself or dependents.